GRAAL-Research/deepparse/_sources/index.rst.txt

    parsed_address = address_parser("350 rue des Lilas Ouest Québec Québec G1L 1B6", with_prob=True)

+The predictions tags are the following

+    - "StreetNumber": for the street number
+    - "StreetName": for the name of the street
+    - "Unit": for the unit (such as apartment)
+    - "Municipality": for the municipality
+    - "Province": for the province or local region
+    - "PostalCode": for the postal code
+    - "Orientation": for the street orientation (e.g. west, east)
+    - "GeneralDelivery": for other delivery information

 Retrain a model
 ***************
 see `here <https://github.com/GRAAL-Research/deepparse/blob/master/examples/fine_tuning.py>`_ for a complete example.